TVs · Resale guide

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
-Look for any pixels that are stuck (always on) or dead (always off).
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from YouTube.
+Look for any pixels that are stuck on or off.

-2. Check for burn-in — Display a full white and then a full gray screen.
-Look for any ghost images, logos, or outlines from static content that might have been displayed for extended periods.
-This is crucial for OLEDs.
+- Check for burn-in — Display a full-screen white or light grey image.
+Look for any ghost images, logos, or outlines from static content.
+This is critical for OLEDs.

-4. Test ALL HDMI ports — Plug in a 4K source (like a Fire Stick 4K or laptop) and rapidly switch between each HDMI port.
-Verify signal stability, audio, and that all ports are working correctly.
+- Test ALL HDMI ports — Plug in a 4K device (like a Fire Stick 4K or laptop) into each HDMI port.
+Switch between them rapidly to ensure they all work and maintain signal.
+Some sellers might hide dead ports.

-6. Test smart TV features — Connect to your Wi-Fi, open a few popular apps (Netflix, YouTube), and check loading speed and remote responsiveness.
-Try voice commands on the Magic Remote.
+- Test smart TV features — Connect to your Wi-Fi, open a few popular apps (Netflix, YouTube), and check their loading speed and responsiveness.
+Ensure the Magic Remote’s pointer function works well.

-8. Test USB ports — Plug in a pen drive with a video file and try playing it to verify both data transfer and power delivery.
+- Test USB ports — Plug in a pen drive with a video file and try playing it to confirm the USB ports are functional.

-9. Check for panel cracks — With the TV off, carefully run your finger along all four edges of the panel.
-Look and feel for any hairline cracks or separations between the screen and the bezel.
+- Check for panel cracks — With the TV off, run your finger slowly along all four edges of the panel.
+Even hairline cracks that don’t show on a lit screen can expand.

 Insider Checks

-THE MAGIC REMOTE SENSOR TEST Point your phone camera at the TV’s IR sensor (usually bottom center, near the LG logo).
+THE REMOTE SENSOR TEST (IR Receiver Health) Point your phone camera at the TV’s IR sensor (usually located at the bottom center of the screen, or sometimes near the LG logo).
 Press buttons on the Magic Remote—you should see the IR blaster flash purple through your phone camera.
-If it flashes but the TV doesn’t respond, the TV’s IR receiver might be failing.
-If it doesn’t flash, the remote itself is dead (try new batteries first).
-A failing IR receiver on the TV means you’ll lose basic remote functionality, costing ₹3,000-₹6,000 for repair.
-A new Magic Remote costs ₹1,200-₹2,000.
+If you see a flash but the TV doesn’t respond, the IR receiver on the TV is failing.
+If you don’t see a flash, the remote itself is dead.
+A dead IR receiver means a mainboard repair/replacement, a ₹12,000-18,000 cost.

 Common Scams to Watch For (India 2026)

-Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
-Check the rear vents for any signs of water stains, rust, or a faint musty smell.
-Water damage can lead to intermittent failures, short circuits, and significantly reduce the TV’s lifespan.
+Water Damage from Monsoon Flooding: Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
+Check the rear vents for any signs of rust, water stains, or a lingering musty smell.
+Water damage can lead to intermittent power issues, port failures, and greatly reduces the TV’s lifespan.

 Seller’s Guide — How to Maximize Your LG C4 55” OLED Resale